1. 705. 304. 6246

 The BPH symptoms occur because the tube that drains urine from your bladder, called the urethra, passes through the prostate gland to your penis.
 When the prostate enlarges, it compresses the urethra and affects urination.

 Lower urinary tract symptoms suggestive of benign prostatic hyperplasia may include:

 Once BPH becomes a nuisance, standard medicine is unable to eradicate or prevent it completely.
 Why?
 Because researchers STILL are not positive about the cause of prostate enlargement.

 Typically, you do not need medicine for benign prostatic hyperplasia (BPH) unless:

 About 4 out of 10 men find that their symptoms improve without treatment.
 That means that 6 out of 10 men need medicine or surgery to help their symptoms.

-However, once it is determined that the problem is an enlarged prostate, there are many standard ways to treat it, such as:
+In real medical world, when it is determined (diagnosed) that the problem is an enlarged (swollen) prostate, there are a few standard ways to treat it, such as:

 One of the first and most common avenues is not to treat it at all.
 Symptoms vary widely from one patient to the next.
 If a man has only mild symptoms, perhaps getting up once a night to urinate, a conservative approach might be best.